emqx/emqx-docs/en_US/configuration/configuration.md

 :::

+Since version 5.1, when cluster config changes, EMQX makes a backup for `cluster.hocon` file before overwriting it.
+The backup files are suffixed with a timestamp of the node's local time.
+There are at most 10 backup files kept.

 ## HOCON Configuration Format

 Since EMQX 5.0, we have begun to use [Human-Optimized Config Object Notation (HOCON)](https://github.com/emqx/hocon) as the configuration file format.